 A.1.
 Beating Heart Tabs

-The Beating Heart attachment is connected to the Califia Patient Module using a single cable (see Figure A2).
-Once this connection has been made and Califia turned on, The “Califia Controls” tab changes as shown below in Figure A1 (compare to Figure 49).
+The Beating Heart attachment is connected to the CALIFIA Patient Module using a single cable (see Figure A2).
+Once this connection has been made and CALIFIA turned on, The “CALIFIA Controls” tab changes as shown below in Figure A1 (compare to Figure 49).
 Two new tabs will become visible at the left margin of the panel circled in red below.
 It should be noted that this applies only to the CPB module and not ECMO.